StarterInc/OpenXLS/docs/readme.txt

-OpenXLS 10.1 Release Notes
+OpenXLS 11.0 Release Notes
 -----------------------------------------
-Thank you for installing OpenXLS Java Spreadsheet SDK version 10.
+Thank you for installing OpenXLS Excel-compatible Java Spreadsheet Library.

 This document contains notes regarding this release that may not have been available in time to include with the release documentation.